Brad and Jonathan discuss a burning question in the FI community, a new budget experiment, and an update on Playing with FIRE.

 Pay Off Your Mortgage Or Invest

 Ariel came on the show to share her spreadsheet that helped her find an answer to this daunting question.
-The spreadsheet will be sent out in through the ChooseFI email newsletter next week.
+Here’s a link to the Google Spreadsheet that Ariel provided.

 Ariel’s Path to FI